Dimitri-Blanchard/Slide/README.md

 # Slide

-A self-hostable team and community chat: servers, channels, DMs, and voice.

 The project is under active development.
-It is fine for small groups and friends; run larger deployments only after your own testing and hardening.
+It works well for small groups and friends, although it is not yet able to support large servers.

 ## Quick start (development)